CSSW Opens Dedicated Office Space for Diversity, Equity and Inclusion

 Are there any final words you’d like to add?

 For any student—no matter their identity—please come see me if you are feeling marginalized and need support.
-This could be to discuss an incident that happened in class or with a professor or at your field placement or with classmates.
+This could be to discuss an incident that happened in class or with a professor or at your practicum placement or with classmates.
 The same applies to any faculty or staff member.
 I’m here to support everyone.
 If you need to brainstorm about how to manage a challenging conversation, or wish for me to mediate a conversation, I’m always willing to meet to discuss that.
 Additionally, I welcome students, faculty and staff to just come talk to me about anything DEI-related, particularly if they have event or programming ideas, or wish to see the School address particular concerns in a better way.
 Actually, because I’ve been here for so long and have worked in various capacities, I’m happy to help with answers to most questions.
 If I don’t know the answer, I at least know to whom someone should be directed.
 Though my focus is now on DEI-related matters, I don’t mind being a resource for “traffic directing.”
 Even for DEI or PROP-related concerns, I often collaborate or problem-solve with other deans to address those issues.
-I work very closely with our Deans of Advising, Academic Affairs, Faculty Development, Field Education, and Enrollment and Student Services, as our respective roles often intersect when it comes to dealing with complex or challenging scenarios.
+I work very closely with our Deans of Advising, Academic Affairs, Faculty Development, Practicum Learning, and Enrollment and Student Services, as our respective roles often intersect when it comes to dealing with complex or challenging scenarios.

 Thanks so much, Karma!
 We wish you the best of luck settling into your new space, and thank you for all the work you are doing to deepen the School’s commitment to diversity, equity and inclusion.